hesihui/GroupMind/server/README.md

 # GroupMind Calendar Server
-This is the server for the calendar within the GroupMind app.
-Follow these structure:
+This is the server for the calendar within the GroupMind app:

 Set up a MongoDB Atlas Cluster https://hevodata.com/learn/mongodb-atlas-nodejs/